patelmax98/Electricity_Market_Modelling/README.md

 - **Market indicators:** marginal/locational prices, a single system price, total system cost, CO2 emissions

-The output is an interactive map (`outputs/cyprus_dashboard.html`) with an hour slider — open it in any browser, no Python required.
+The output is an interactive map with an hour slider — open `cyprus_dashboard.html` in any browser, no Python required.

 ## Quick start